natashahrycan/natashahrycan.github.io/content/work/research/bsc_thesis/index.md

 <img class="thumbnailshadow" src="images/image.png">

-In case you would like to assist to my thesis presentation at IOM (Leipzig) on September 9, send me a message and I can leet you know the details.
+In case you would like to assist to my thesis presentation at IOM (Leipzig) on September 9, send me a message and I can let you know the details.